Nina R. Brooks

 About me

-I am an Assistant Professor in the School of Public Policy at the University of Connecticut.
+I am an Assistant Professor in the Department of Global Health at the Boston University School of Public Health.
 My research interests lie at the intersection of environment, health, and development economics.
-My current research examines the environmental and health consequences of brick manufacturing in Bangladesh, how food security affects fertility in sub-Saharan Africa, and the impacts of abortion policies on women’s health and economic outcomes.
+My current research examines the environmental and health consequences of brick manufacturing in Bangladesh, how extreme heat affects fertility in sub-Saharan Africa, and the impacts of abortion policies on women’s health and economic outcomes.
 My research employs a range of disciplinary approaches from economics, demography, data science, geography, and epidemiology.

-Before joining UConn, I was a Postdoctoral Associate at the Institute for Social Research & Data Innovation at the University of Minnesota where I worked with the IPUMS PMA team to study environmental impacts on maternal and child health and run the IPUMS PMA Data Analysis Hub, which provides insights and hands-on R tutorials.
+Before joining BUSPH, I was an Assistant Professor in the School of Public Policy at the University of Connecticut.
 I completed my PhD at Stanford University in the Emmett Interdisciplinary Program in Environment and Resources.
 I also hold an MA in Economics from Stanford University, a Master of Public Policy from Duke University, with a certificate in International Development, and a BA in International Political Economy from UC Berkeley.
 Previously, I worked as a Senior Research Analyst at NORC at the University of Chicago and Manager of Global Affairs for Global Footprint Network.

 Education